nicotine-plus/nicotine-plus/doc/TESTING.md

 ## GNU/Linux, *BSD, Solaris

+If you have no need to modify the Nicotine+ source, you should use packages for your distribution/operating system.

 ### Ubuntu/Debian

 The project builds [daily unstable snapshots](https://code.launchpad.net/~nicotine-team/+recipe/nicotine+-daily) in a separate [unstable PPA](https://code.launchpad.net/~nicotine-team/+archive/ubuntu/unstable).
 To use it, run the following: